dbkynd/twitch-logger-docker/README.md

 Default behavior:
 * Logs all `PRIVMSG` IRC messages
+* Each channel logs to its own folder
 * Log files are split monthly
 * Old log files are zipped with GZIP
 * Timestamps are in UTC format